No. 208 Squadron RAF: Interbellum

 The squadron re-formed at RAF Ismailia in Egypt on 1 February 1920 by the renumbering of No. 113 Squadron RAF.
 It was at first equipped with RE8s and from November 1920 till May 1930 with Bristol Fighters.
 In September 1922 the squadron was sent to Turkey for a year during the Chanak crisis, being stationed at San Stefano, a part of the Bakırköy district of Istanbul.
-After the conflict, 208 Squadron went back to Egypt and in 1930 got Armstrong Whitworth Atlas aircraft to replace the old Bristol fighters.
+After the conflict, 208 Squadron went back to Egypt and in 1930 received Armstrong Whitworth Atlas aircraft to replace the old Bristol fighters.
 The Atlases in their turn were replaced five years later by Audaxes and for one flight by Demons.
-Just before the outbreak of World War II, in January 1939, these gave way for the Westland Lysander.
+Just before the outbreak of the Second World War, in January 1939, these gave way for the Westland Lysander.

-World War II
+Second World War

-No. 208 Squadron was still stationed in Egypt at the outbreak of World War II.
-It joined the war effort in mid-1940, flying Westland Lysander reconnaissance aircraft and Hawker Hurricane fighters on army co-operation duties in the North African Campaign and the Greek Campaign of 1941.
+No. 208 Squadron was still stationed in Egypt at the outbreak of the Second World War.
+It joined the war effort in mid-1940, flying Westland Lysander reconnaissance aircraft and Hawker Hurricane fighters on army co-operation duties in the North African campaign and the Greek Campaign of 1941.
 During the war it included a significant number of Royal Australian Air Force and South African Air Force personnel, along with other nationalities.
 Amongst the members of the squadron at this time was Robert Leith-Macgregor, shot down on more than one occasion, once ending up taxiing through a minefield, but managing not to trigger any mines.

 The unit was later stationed in Palestine, before returning to North Africa.
 It briefly converted to Curtiss Tomahawks, but received Supermarine Spitfires in late 1943 and flew them for the remainder of the war.
-From 1944, it took part in the Italian Campaign.
+From 1944, it took part in the Italian campaign.